DraSoGo/MY-CODE-CP/README.md

-# 🐱‍💻 This my code about competetive programming.
+# 🐱‍💻 This my code about competitive programming.
 1. TUSCO
 2. TOI
 3. TUMSO